Docs »

 Once you're done, click the Continue button.

-Step 7: Testing Mode
+Step 7: Packages

 You can install a purchased license in Setup » Configure » License.